About the Band

 Under the direction of Roy Anthony, Jr., the San Diego Concert Band performs a wide range of music; traditional symphonic band pieces, marches, show tunes and arrangements of orchestral works for band.
 The Band is composed of nearly 100 local musicians from all walks of life, including active and retired music educators, teachers, engineers, doctors, nurses, pilots, attorneys, insurance agents, business professionals, local and federal government employees, and college students.
 We are proud to have among our members several musicians who are currently stationed in San Diego and who are assigned to Navy and Marine Corps bands.

 The San Diego Concert Band was founded as the La Mesa Community Band in 1989 and was renamed in the early 1990s.
 Celebrating over 25 years of entertaining San Diego residents, the Band maintains an exciting schedule of concerts each year.
 The seasons begin with the annual holiday and spring concerts.
 These formal events are currently presented at the Joan B. Kroc Theater, in East San Diego.
 Over the years, these concerts have been performed at various concert facilities, including East County Performing Arts Center and Crill Hall at Point Loma Nazarene University.
 A more casual summer series of "concerts in the park" are performed at the Southern California Community Band Festival in Poway, the Wine Country Community Band Festival in Temecula, La Mesa's “Sundays at Six” and Balboa Park’s “Twilight in the Park.”
 In addition, the Band performs for the “Independence Celebration” at St. Dunstan’s Church in San Carlos, and at the Water Conservation Garden in Rancho San Diego.
-The Band is looking forward to expanding its performance schedule, in 2014, with the addition of a concert for the Ramona Concert Association.

 The San Diego Concert Band is supported solely by member dues, private sponsorships, individual donations, and the donations received for tickets to our performances and recordings.
 Ways you can support the Band are described on the Support Us page.